-Security is provided in University of Wisconsin-Eau Claire's facilities through a number of mechanisms, including limitations on hours of operation, policies on keys, restricting access to those bearing proper identification as university staff or students, and "blue light" emergency phone call systems placed on campus to assist with making an emergency call.
+Security is provided in University of Wisconsin-Eau Claire's facilities through a number of mechanisms, including limitations on hours of operation, policies on keys, and restricting access to those bearing proper identification as university staff or students.
 Specific security mechanisms may vary with the type of university facility.
 Each building has a facility manager that report problems.
 Burnt-out lights are handled through Facilities Management.
 Landscaping impacts on security are addressed during the design phase.
 University Police respond to building alarms and regularly patrol all buildings and property on campus and non-campus locations.